SiteWorks General FAQs

 • ensuring compliance with the provisions of the GDPR

-If your issue cannot be resolved by referring to our User Guide then you will be able to raise a support ticket with our Help Desk team.
-We will be providing a form to create a support request.
-Note that the Help Desk is expected to only be available to Trust hosted SiteWorks sites – while it is run by volunteers is does carry costs.
+If your issue cannot be resolved by referring to our User Guide then you can raise a support ticket with our Help Desk team using the form linked to the home page of this site.

 For more general advise, for example the pros and cons of various designs, then use the u3a WordPress development forum https://u3awpdev.org.uk (you will need to register).

-The ticketing system is provided by the Zendesk product that is also used by the Trust to manage general queries and by the Beacon support team.
+The Help Desk ticketing system is provided by the Zendesk product that is also used by the Trust to manage general queries and by the Beacon support team.